jaylenxr/Knotra/README.md

 Knotra is for users who may have hair concerns and want to learn more about what products and/or routines would be most helpful in building and maintaining their hair's health.
 Users can create logs to track recurring issues and reference products and routines that help address their needs.

 ## App Feautures
+- Google Authentication: Users log in securely with their Google account.
+Each user can only view, edit, and manage their own logs.
 - Each new log requires users to select hair condition(s) & hair type.
 Each log includes a notes field for updates or descriptions of hair concerns.
 - Users can manipulate, view, and delete logs they’ve created.
 - Users can choose keep logs private or make them public for other users to view including product and routine recommendations.